2020 Nobel Prize in Literature

-The 2020 Nobel Prize in Literature was awarded to the American poet Louise Glück (born 1943) who the Swedish Academy members praised "for her unmistakable poetic voice that with austere beauty makes individual existence universal."
+The 2020 Nobel Prize in Literature was awarded to the American poet Louise Glück (1943–2023) who the Swedish Academy members praised "for her unmistakable poetic voice that with austere beauty makes individual existence universal."
 The winner was announced on October 8, 2020, by Mats Malm, permanent secretary of the Swedish Academy.
 She is the 13th Nobel laureate in Literature from the United States after 2016 laureate Bob Dylan and 1993 laureate Toni Morrison.

 Laureate

-Louise Glück is an American poet and essayist known for her autobiographical poems of intense emotions and drawing mythological and natural imageries in understanding personal life and experiences.
+Louise Glück was an American poet and essayist known for her autobiographical poems of intense emotions and drawing mythological and natural imageries in understanding personal life and experiences.
 Among the recurring themes in her collections are about childhood, family life, relationships and death.
 In addition to classical mythology, the rich English-language poetry tradition is her primary literary source of inspiration.
 Her language is characterized by clarity and precision and is free of poetic formalities.
 A United States Poet Laureate, she has garnered numerous literary prizes such as the Pulitzer Prize, National Book Award, and the Bollingen Prize.
 Among her celebrated poem collections are The Triumph of Achilles (1985), The Wild Iris (1992), Averno (2006), and Faithful and Virtuous Night (2014).